ElectroMW/phpDget/README.md

 Still very much Alpha/Beta with some hard-coded values and some debug code.

-I guess this will have no real-world applications but it was fun and infomative to make.
+I guess this will have no real-world applications but it was fun and informative to make.